Martyn Bell

-In 2006 he and Steel moved into the BTCC in a 320i.
+In 2006, Bell and Steel moved into the BTCC in a 320i.
 He returned for the 2007 BTCC season with the same car under the team allaboutproperty.com Team banner.
-In 2008 he teamed up with fellow BTCC racer Erkut Kızılırmak with two former works Vauxhall Astra Sports Hatch for Team Arkas Racing with Tech-Speed Motorsport.
+In 2008, he teamed up with fellow BTCC racer Erkut Kızılırmak with two former works Vauxhall Astra Sports Hatch for Team Arkas Racing with Tech-Speed Motorsport.
 He competed in the 2009 championship in a two-car Tech-Speed Motorsport outfit, alongside Paul O'Neill.

 Bell took a sabbatical from motorsport for 2010 due to a hip injury he sustained during the previous year.

 Personal

-Martyn is primarily a family man, married with two children and the Proprietor of Martyn Bell Motor Engineers Limited in Barrow upon Humber, some 15 mi from Grimsby in North East Lincolnshire.
-He currently lives in South Ferriby, a hamlet 3 miles outside Barrow upon Humber.
+Bell is primarily a family man, married with two children and the Proprietor of Martyn Bell Motor Engineers Limited in Barrow upon Humber, some 15 mi from Grimsby in North East Lincolnshire.
+He currently lives in South Ferriby, a hamlet three miles outside Barrow upon Humber.

-Martyn is a popular figure who always has time for his fans.
-He works hard for his Sponsors, taking the BMW to events and exhibitions all over the UK and Europe.
-When not racing he is involved in his local community supporting many local events.
-Martyn has trained as a Motor Sport Marshal and can sometimes be found at Cadwell Park Circuit putting something back into the Sport.
-He is an accomplished public speaker.